-If you are joining us as one of the limited number who can be with us in person, please note the Covenant for In-Person Worship found on the next page, and remember that we are requiring that everyone participating in this service wear face masks and maintain at least six foot social distancing from anyone who is not a member of your household.
+In the midst of this time of social distancing, we are offering this outdoor service of Holy Eucharist at 8:30 AM in hopes that it will allow for more individuals to gather on the church grounds to worship together.
+In order to this safely, however, we are requiring that everyone participating in this service wear face masks and maintain at least six foot social distancing from anyone who is not a member of your household.